ahuxford/AaronHuxford_PhD_Thesis/README.md

 # AaronHuxford_PhD_Thesis
 All files associated with Aaron Huxford's PhD Thesis work.
+Please read the entire README before you look around. (:

 ## Thesis (not a directory)
-- Link to Overleaf LaTeX files, figures, etc:
+- Link to Overleaf:
   - https://www.overleaf.com/read/mnkfvfskrnnw#c96318

 ## Defense (not a directory)